 On the Water

-Costa Rica is only 75 miles wide from coast to coast at the narrowest, but roads are narrow, curvy and lack signage.
+Costa Rica is only 75 miles wide from coast to coast at the narrowest, but roads are narrow, curvy, and lack signage.
 Expect driving times much longer than four-lane interstates in the U.S.

 Costa Rica has a diverse plethora of nature and adventure to enjoy on an active vacation.
-To learn more about Costa Rica vacations, please contact Covington’s Latin America vacation experts. Â
+To learn more about Costa Rica vacations, please contact Covington’s vacation experts.

 Loved it.
 I loved my canopy zip line trip – The thing I remember most except for the turtle hatching on a beautiful beach.